How does the project work?

 - Stipends, covering accommodation costs in Germany, travel expenses and monthly subsistence of Euro 800

-Phase II: Project Implementation
+Phase II: Project implementation in Greece

 December - May

-- A coaching scheme, furthering grant management, entrepreneurial and problem solving skills
+- A coaching scheme, furthering grant management, entrepreneurial and problem-solving skills

 - Project grants of up to Euro 10,000 each

 - Stipends, covering travel expenses to START events and a monthly subsistence of Euro 800